GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Asthma diagnosis from age 4 onwards

 According to GINA, in children, spirometry cannot be reliably obtained until the age of 5 years or older.
-That is why at SCHILLER-GANSHORN we developed the tremoflo®, our airway oscillometer that allows pulmonary function assessment in very young children: from 4 years of age onward.
+That is why SCHILLER-GANSHORN developed the tremoflo®, our airway oscillometer.
+It allows pulmonary function assessment in very young children, starting from 4 years of age.

 At SCHILLER-GANSHORN, we offer a complete line of pulmonary function tests for diagnosing and monitoring patients with asthma, COPD, and other respiratory diseases.
 As the first manufacturer to implement ultrasound technology across our entire PFT line, we continue to lead through innovation, delivering precise, user-friendly solutions that elevate clinical care.